UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 The ketogenic diet has been gaining traction in the medical community as a fantastic tool in treating obesity and obesity-related diseases.
 This has spurred countless research into not only its efficacy, but also its safety, and overall health benefits, including fat loss.

-And while many of you may be interested in the science surrounding the ketogenic diet and its many benefits (feel free to read through our other articles), perhaps you are here looking to learn how to implement the diet for weight loss, and not just losing water weight.
+And while you may be interested in the science surrounding the ketogenic diet and its many benefits (feel free to read our other articles), perhaps you are here looking to learn how to implement the diet for weight loss, and not just losing water weight.

-Keto, which focuses on low-carb foods, may be one of the least complicated diets out there, but due to the overwhelming amount of information in the form of blogs, websites, Instagram, Pinterest, and doctors, it can appear complicated.
+Keto, which focuses on low-carb foods, may be one of the least complicated diets out there, but due to the overwhelming amount of information in the form of websites, social media, and doctors, it can appear complicated.

 But what the ketogenic diet boils down to is getting your body into ketosis (the metabolic state in which you burn fat for fuel versus glucose).